Epigenetic regulation of neurogenesis: Timing of DNMT activity

-DNMT3a Regulates Neuron-Glia Fate Switching
+DNMT3a regulates neuron-glia fate switching

-DNMT3a plays a crucial role in the regulation of neuron-glia fate switching.
-In postnatal neural progenitors, loss of DNMT3a leads to the downregulation of neuronal genes such as Dlx2, Neurog2, and Sp8, while simultaneously upregulating genes associated with astroglial and oligodendroglial identities.
-A study published in 2021 confirmed that DNMT3a is essential for maintaining neuronal identity by methylating the promoters of gliogenic genes, including Sox9.
+DNMT3a plays an important role in regulating neuron-glia fate switching.
+In postnatal neural progenitors, loss of DNMT3a leads to the downregulation of neuronal genes such as Dlx2, Neurog2 and Sp8, and upregulates genes associated with astrocytes and oligodendrocytes.
+A study published in 2021 confirmed that DNMT3a is essential for maintaining neuronal identity by methylating the promoters of gliogenic genes, including SOX9.

-Dynamic DNA Methylation in Key Genes
+DNA methylation in key genes

-Dynamic DNA methylation plays a pivotal role in regulating key genes during neurogenesis.
-For instance, Hes5 is hypermethylated at embryonic day 7.5 (E7.5) but becomes demethylated by E9.5 through the activity of TET enzymes, rather than GCM1/2.
-A study from 2019 revealed that TET2 oxidizes 5-methylcytosine at Hes5, which in turn enables Notch signaling to drive the expansion of neural stem cells.
-Similarly, the gene Gfap is repressed during early neurogenesis due to methylation of its STAT3 binding sites.
-Research published in 2001 demonstrated that DNMT3a maintains Gfap methylation until E14.5, thereby delaying the differentiation of astrocytes.
+DNA methylation plays a pivotal role in regulating key genes during neurogenesis.
+HES5 is hypermethylated at embryonic day 7.5 (E7.5), but becomes demethylated by E9.5 through the activity of TET enzymes rather than GCM1 or GCM2.
+A 2019 study indicated that TET2 oxidizes 5-Methylcytosine at HES5, which enables notch signaling to drive the expansion of neural stem cells.
+The GFAP gene is repressed during early neurogenesis due to methylation of its STAT3 binding sites.
+Research published in 2001 demonstrated that DNMT3a maintains GFAP methylation until E14.5, delaying the differentiation of astrocytes.